rrwick/Basecalling-comparison/README.md

 ### Read preparation

 I first collected the fast5 files which I had previously binned to the barcode 1.
-I also tossed out any fast5 files less than 100 kb in size – this was to subsample for longer reads in a manner that's hopefully not biased towards any particular basecaller.
+I also tossed out any fast5 files less than 100 kilobytes in size – this was to subsample for longer reads in a manner that's hopefully not biased towards any particular basecaller.
 To extract a fastq from the fast5s, I used my own script [`fast5_to_fastq.py`](https://github.com/rrwick/Fast5-to-Fastq), but many other tools exist to do the same job.